itu-bdsa/lecture_notes/sessions/session_12/README_REPORT.md

 Important, all illustrations have to be legible in the produced PDF document.
 So make sure they do not become too small.

-Create all illustrations either with [PlantUML](https://plantuml.com/) or with [DrawIO](https://app.diagrams.net/).
+Create all illustrations with [Visual Paradig Community Edition](https://www.visual-paradigm.com/).
-Store all sources of your diagrams, i.e., PlantUML diagram source code or DrawIO XML files under `docs` in a directory called `diagrams`.
+Store all sources of your diagrams, i.e., diagram source code under `docs` in a directory called `diagrams`, also store exports of the diagrams as PDFs.

 Before handing in your project report, make sure that your source code is suitably documented in-code.